uwdata/boba/tutorial/fertility.md

 }
 ```

-In the field `block` and `option`, we specify the dependent decision, and in
+In the field `block` and `option`, we specify the dependent decision, in this
+case the two options of `ECL`.
+Then in
 the field `condition`, we specify the condition when this dependent decision
 should happen.
 With these constraints, boba will generate only 120 universes.